ryanmurphy42/Murphy2025NanoUQ/README.md

 |9| xxKS_Inference | ABC-SMC algorithm  | Kolmogorov-Smirnov  | Target acceptance probability |
 |10| xxKS_ABCE_Inference |  ABC-SMC algorithm |  Kolmogorov-Smirnov | Target acceptance threshold |

-*For synthetic data the filename xxAD_ABCE_Inference is replaced with xxADE_Inference.

 Code for the ABC-SMC algorithm (adapted from https://github.com/ap-browning/internalisation), together with the homogeneous mathematical model and heterogeneous mathematical model are included in the following Modules:
 | | Module       | Filename | Description |
 | :---:   | :---: | :---: | :---: |